agrc/gis.utah.gov/_posts/2016-04-01-why-i-speak-at-conferences-and-you-should-to.md

 ---
+status: publish
 layout: post
-status: publish
-published: true
-title: 'Why I Speak at Conferences and You Should Too'
 author:
   display_name: Scott Davis
   email: stdavis@utah.gov
+tags: []
+published: true
 date: 2016-04-01 19:23:49
+title: Why I Speak at Conferences and You Should Too
 categories:
   - Developer
-tags:

 ---

 Recently, I tried to gather all of the presentations that I have participated in during my career up to this point (~10 years).
 I was able to find [materials](https://drive.google.com/open?id=0BxgFysokDQeKS0JPaTRPQmxKQlE) for almost 20 different presentations or workshops that I have been a part of.
 This caused a question to come to mind: "why did I put myself through all of this pain"?
 Speaking in public is not easy for me.
 Especially when it comes to technical topics in front of a group of people the majority of which, I believe, are smarter than I am.